-Note: While these are our picks for the best webcams for Mac and PC, some of the more popular models are constantly selling out due to the pandemic.
+Note: While these are our picks for the best webcams for Mac and PC, some of the more popular models sell out constantly due to high demand.
 If you need one right now, no matter what, you can search places like Amazon to see what is available right this moment.

 What are the best Mac webcams you can buy right now?

-Finding the best webcam for Mac and PC is a harder question to answer right now, during the widespread pandemic, than it ever has been before.
-The Logitech C920 Pro is the best all-around webcam because it has a 1080p camera, built-in microphone, auto-focus, and lighting correction, and comes at a good price.
+Finding the best webcam for Mac and PC is a harder question to answer right now, during a pandemic, than it ever has been before.
+The Logitech C920 Pro is the best all-around webcam because it has a 1080p camera, built-in microphone, auto-focus, and lighting correction and comes at a good price.
 The problem is that it sells out soon after retailers get them in stock.
 If you're not in a hurry, I recommend waiting around until you can get the C920.

 1. Logitech C920 Pro

 Resolution: 1080p | FPS: 30 | Built-in Mic: Stereo | Field of View: 78-degree | Connector Type: USB-A

 - Universal clip

 - Rarely available